 If you are undergoing medical treatment for an ailment or taking prescription drugs, the side-effects of drinking aloe vera juice can hit you harder.
-It may react with your medicines and the laxative present in the juice can inhibit absorption of some drugs in the body.
-Not just medicines, aloe vera juice does not go well with fenugreek or garlic.
+It may react with your medicines, and the laxative present in the liquid can inhibit the absorption of some drugs in the body.
+Not just treatments, aloe vera juice does not go well with fenugreek or garlic.
 Low blood sugar and potassium levels in the body are some side-effects of drinking aloe vera juice with these herbs or drugs.

-If you allergic to plants from the Liliaceae family (like onions, garlic, tulips, lilies etc), you are more likely to develop allergic reactions to aloe vera juice whether it is taken orally or topically.
-This side-effect of aloe vera juice in the form of allergic reaction can cause skin rash, chest pain, difficult breathing, swollen skin and hives.
+If you are allergic to plants from the Liliaceae family (like onions, garlic, tulips, lilies, etc), you are more likely to develop allergic reactions to aloe vera juice whether it is taken orally or topically.
+This side-effect of aloe vera juice in the form of an allergic reaction can cause a skin rash, chest pain, difficulty breathing, swollen skin, and hives.
 If you want to ward off such side-effects of drinking aloe vera juice, perform a simple patch test on your skin before directly applying the gel to your skin.

-Women who are pregnant are strongly advised against drinking aloe vera juice for its powerful laxative properties which can lead to miscarriage and birth defects.
-The side-effects of aloe vera juice affect lactating mothers too because it may get passed on to the child through the milk and cause diarrhoea in the latter.
-Also, children below 12 years of age are advised against drinking aloe vera juice.
+Pregnant women are strongly recommended against drinking aloe vera juice for its strong laxative qualities, leading to congenital disabilities and miscarriage.
+Do you know that aloe vera juice's side-effects affect lactating moms too?
+Because it may get transferred on to the baby through the milk and cause diarrhoea in the last.
+Also, children below twelve years of age are recommended against drinking aloe vera juice.